Join the Fossil Free Campaign

 Get started and create your own online petition using our tool.
 You’ll have full control over the wording and design of your petition.
 The petition tool also allows you to share it easily on social media and build your contacts list - you can email the people who’ve signed to keep them updated about your campaign progress and events.

-Click the button/link above, then just click the New Campaign button to get started with your own petition.
+Click the button/link above, then just click the Start a Campaign button to get started with your own petition.

 Throughout the campaign, as well as your crucial awareness raising activities on campus, you will also need to engage in ‘inside track’ campaigning.
 This means engaging with the institution’s administration in a respectful and professional way, building and making a serious case for why they should divest or drop a particular sponsor.